Jumio/mobile-flutter/README.md

 ### Retrieving information
 Scan results are returned from the startXXX() methods asynchronously.
 Await the returned values to get the results.
 Exceptions are thrown issues such as invalid credentials, missing API keys, permissions errors and such.

+## Customization
+### Android
+The JumioSDK colors can be customized by overriding the custom theme `AppThemeCustomJumio`.
+An example customization of all values that can be found in the [styles.xml of the DemoApp](example/android/app/src/main/res/values/styles.xml)

 ## Callbacks
 In oder to get information about result fields, Retrieval API, Delete API, global settings and more, please read our [page with server related information](https://github.com/Jumio/implementation-guides/blob/master/api-guide/api_guide.md#callback).